ARE YOU GRATEFUL AND ARE YOU KIND?

-Generally the theme to most of the inspiring courses on line is gratitude and kindness.
-The emotional benefits of being kind to others is immense, some say even more than the person your are being kind to.
+Generally the theme to all the most inspiring courses on line is gratitude and kindness.
+The emotional benefits of being kind to others is immense, some say even more than for the person your are being kind to.

 Here is a paragraph from some research that shows gratitude and acts of kindness make as significant difference to your wellbeing when you practice it.